Welcome to

 The chance of recovery from melanoma depends on a variety of factors such as:

 Overall, the stage of disease is the most important factor for prognosis.
-Patients with localized melanoma that has not spread have an excellent prognosis with survival rates greater than 90%.
-However, patients with distant spread of disease are more difficult to treat.
+Patients with melanoma that has not spread have an excellent prognosis.
+Survival rates are more than 90% in the United States.
+But patients whose disease has spread are more difficult to treat.